Michaelangel007/rf_guide/appendix_b_build_guide.md

 * Level = Skills gems should be leveled up to Level 20 except for _Vitality_ which you probably want to keep around level 10-13.
 * CLev = Minimum Character Level needed to equip the gem.
-* `CDMRSTW` = sCion / Duelist / Marauder / Ranger / Shadow / Templar / Witch = which classes can buy the gem as a vendor reward.
+* `cDMRSTW` = sCion / Duelist / Marauder / Ranger / Shadow / Templar / Witch = which classes can buy the gem as a vendor reward.
 * Quest = Earliest quest needed to be able to buy from Nessa, Clarissa, etc.
 * Cost = All classes can buy gems from Siosa for the specific price.